Chewy, crunchy, and unbelievably satisfying, this awesome cranberry walnut bread might just become your new favorite. It’s amazing toasted!

 - Preheat oven to 375°F with rack in middle of oven.
 Bake bread for 40 to 45 minutes or until internal temperature is 190°F.

-- Remove bread from oven and cool 10 minutes on wire rack.
-Remove loaf from pan, and cool completely on wire rack before slicing.
+- Cool 10 minutes on wire rack, remove loaf from pan, and cool completely on wire rack before slicing.
 If desired, brush the top of the warm loaf with melted butter.

 - Use rolled oats (old-fashioned) or quick oats.
 Do not substitute instant oatmeal or steel cut oats.